Pepe's Plants Quality fruit trees Free Shipping!

 One critical nutrient deficiency in field grown coffee is typically zinc and boron.
 The importance of zinc and boron in coffee must be emphasized here.
 A lack of micronutrients will significantly impact coffee cherry yields.
 Coffee roots often have a tough time absorbing micronutrients because of interactions occurring in the soil.
 Be sure to apply a complete micronutrient spray that includes zinc and boron at the pre flowering and at the pin head stage of cherry formation.

-{Follow all label directions when apply any fertilizers etc.}
+Follow all label directions when apply any fertilizers etc.}

 Planting your Coffee Tree:

-Field planting: Dig your planting hole 2 feet x 2 feet and 3 feet deep.
-Add mycorrhizal fungi and 1/4 cup of organic fertilizer containing twice as much phosphorus as nitrogen and potassium.
+phosphorus as nitrogen and potassium.
 Example (10-20-10) with minors.
 Work and mix the soil and soil amendments together.
 Be sure to have a nice loose and not compacted planting hole.
 Select a young healthy seedling with 6-8 leaves.
 Have a look at the tap root and be sure it is not bent and that it has plenty of feeder roots.
 If you find a bent root, consider container planting that seedling.
 Plant your tree at the beginning of the rainy season on a cloudy day to minimize potential leaf burn and transplant shock.
 I am assuming here that you are planting in a partly shaded area with filtered light.
 Do not plant your seedling too deep.
 Plant it just slightly above the existing grade by no more than an inch.
 Water your tree in and get all the air pockets out.
 Provide sufficient water as needed.
 It is very important that you plant your seedling in a free draining soil with a minimum depth of three feet.
 Remember, coffee will not tolerate water logging or 'wet feet'.

 As I mentioned earlier, coffee plants should have a well-developed tap root with plenty of lateral feeder roots.
 When planting in a container cut the tap root to encourage stronger lateral root development.
 Be sure to spread out the roots from the root ball of root bound plants.
 Use your hands and spread those roots gently.
 Container grown plants will eventually become root-bound, so root pruning and soil changes are required.
 Root prune during the cooler months.
 Container grown plants need a good potting soil not a garden soil!